WCTEDAQ/WCTEDAQ/UserTools/V792/README.md

 This tool operates with CAEN V792 charge to digital converters.
-The tool connects to a number of V792s, reads them out sequentially and stores the data in `DataModel::v792_readout` for further processing.
+The tool connects to a number of V792s, reads them out sequentially and stores the data in `DataModel::qdc_readout` for further processing.
 Readout is performed by continuous polling of the cards.

 * `V792::Initialise` connects to and configures the cards.